Counselling & Consultation

 Students of the below programmes are entitled to use counselling services free of charge:

-- All full-time self-financed programmes
+- All self-financed full-time HKBU degree programmes

-- All self-financed undergraduate top-up programmes
+- All self-financed full-time HKBU top-up degree programmes

 - CIE Associate Degree Programme